-The following table sets forth our selected financial data and operating data for Omega, OHI Holdco and Omega OP on a historical basis.
+The following table sets forth our selected financial data and operating data for our Company on a historical basis.
 The following data should be read in conjunction with our audited consolidated financial statements and notes thereto and Management's Discussion and Analysis of Financial Condition and Results of Operations included elsewhere herein.
 Our historical operating results may not be comparable to our future operating results.
 The comparability of our selected financial data is significantly affected by our acquisitions and new investments from 2012 to 2016.
 See "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Portfolio and Other Developments."